 It honours the winning organisation with a gold medal, and the team members a cash prize of £50,000.
 The presentation of the Award recognises outstanding innovation, tangible societal benefit and proven commercial success.

-Originally founded by the MacRobert Trusts the Award is now presented by the Royal Academy of Engineering, a prize fund having been established with donations from the MacRobert Trusts, the Royal Academy of Engineering and UK industry.
+Originally founded by the MacRobert Trusts the Award is now presented and run by the Royal Academy of Engineering, with support from the Worshipful Company of Engineers.

 Applications for the 2017 MacRobert Award have now closed, and the overall winner at the Academy's Awards Dinner on 29 June 2017.

 2017 MacRobert finalists